y-pleim/adiabatic_fermi_hubbard/docs/getting_started.rst

 '''''''''''''''''''''''''''''''''''''''''''''
 The Fermi-Hubbard model has an analytical solution for 1D lattices; however, a more physically relevant case is that of a 2D lattice, which cannot be solved analytically and must be simulated.
 Classical simulation approaches have been effective in describing much of the phenomena discussed in the previous section; however, these techniques have limitations **[3]**.
-Quantum Monte Carlo (QMC) simulations are successful in describing many-electron lattices, provided the Boltzmann factors involved do not become negative, which can happen in fermionic systems.
+Quantum Monte Carlo (QMC) simulations provide successful descriptions of many-electron lattices when the Boltzmann factors involved do not become negative, which can happen in fermionic systems.
 Due to this "sign problem", for :math:`U > 0`, QMC simulations do not converge unless the lattice is "half-filled" **[4]**.
 "Half-filling" refers to the situation in which the number of lattice sites equals the number of electrons **[5]**.
 Exact diagonalization techniques, which utilize symmetries to reduce the problem to a smaller Hilbert space, are effective for lattice sizes up to 32 sites **[6]**, **[7]**, **[8]**.